MattDodsonEnglish/English-Learning-Wiki/README.md

 The sentence above deals with single actions (caught a bug), ongoing actions (patching every day), uncertainty (probably), emotion (depression), and a whole set of imaginary consequences in an imaginary past world.
 Nevertheless, something sucks about it, doesn't it?
-Where's the "highly specialized vocabulary"
+Where's the "highly specialized vocabulary?"

 My "highly specialized vocabulary" is vague and not really specialized at all.
 Actually it seems like a load of bullshit.
 This is because I am not a programmer, and **my own language is not adequate to describe a software infrastructure problem.** Indeed, there are probably many people in the real world who don't speak any English yet can likely understand concepts that are signified by the English words in a software library (eg "Array" or "null pointer") far better than I can.
 Is this because they speak English better than me, a native speaker and writer of an English wiki?
 Yes, exactly!
-The do speak English better than me!
-At least in the context of the narrow domain described by the library, they do speak better than me.
+The do speak English better than me--at least in the context of the narrow domain described by the words in the software library.

 **Your language skills are only as good as what you can do with them.**